Graphic with CooperRiis logo and photo of a man holding a baby goat

 Mornings start at the barn with a quick check-in.
 Crew members begin by sharing their joys, concerns and goals for the day.
 The chores start as dozens of chickens, ducks and turkeys, goats, sheep, horses, ponies, pigs, cats and dogs are fed and watered.
 When the daily chores are done, crewmates engage in a variety of tasks and projects.
 These tasks are vital to maintaining the farm operation.
 Work includes animal grooming and hoof care, goat milking, fencing and shelter repair, sheep shearing and fleece cleaning, carding and spinning yarn, and cutting and putting up hay.

 This is all under the guidance of Animal Crew Leader Emily Moyer.
 “Our residents receive so much love from these animals.
-Many are craving that love and connection,” according to Emily.
-“The physicality of the hard manual labor required by working with animals is also very therapeutic.”
+Many are craving that connection,” according to Emily.
+“And the physicality of the work is also very therapeutic.”

-The daily rhythm and healing properties of animal work and care give residents a sense of purpose and responsibility.
-Additionally it provides much needed love and connection.
-This article on Animal Assisted Therapy at innerbody.com agrees that when working with animals therapeutically, one can gain benefits such as better coping skills for those experiencing mental health illness.
+The daily rhythm and healing properties of animal the animal assisted activities we do at CooperRiis give residents a sense of purpose and responsibility.
+This article on Animal Assisted Activities agrees that working with animals therapeutically can help individuals gain better motivation and engagement, emotional regulation, and a stronger sense of purpose.

-We look forward to sharing more about the Community Work & Service Program’s Animal Crew, the therapeutic power of animals, and its important role in the healing journey at CooperRiis.
+We look forward to sharing more about the Community Work and Service Program’s Animal Crew, the therapeutic power of animal assisted activities, and their important role in the healing journey at CooperRiis.

 Share this post